 You’ll remember that we created one of these when we merged with Google Sheets in Part 1 of our Mail Merge Guide.

-This time, we’re going to mail merge using google docs.
+This time, we’re going to merge with Google Docs.
 Open a blank Gmail letter.
 Copy and paste the newsletter into it.
 It should look like this:

 This is now your draft email template.